 - Put the pork shoulder on your smoker @ 225 degrees.

 - After 3 hours spritz the pork shoulder with a combination of 1 cup pineapple juice and a half tablespoon of bbq rub.
 Continue this process every hour

 - When the internal temperature of the pork shoulder hits 160 degrees remove it from the smoker and wrap it with a double layer of tin foil.
 Before sealing the foil tight, add a half cup of pineapple juice.

 - Continue to cook the Hawaiian pulled pork until the internal temperature is 203 degrees.
 When the internal temperature reaches 203, remove the pork shoulder from the smoker and put it in a cooler with some towels.

-- Let the pork shoulder rest for at least an hour in the cooler before shredding, and enjoying!
+- Let the pork shoulder rest for at least 90 in the cooler before shredding, and enjoying!

 Amount Per Serving: Calories: 300